Preferred-Potties/loocator/README.md

   - Select the desired system image and click "Next".
   - Configure the AVD options as needed and click "Finish".

-4. Clone and Set Up the Preferred Potties Loocater Repository:
+4. Clone and Set Up the Preferred Potties loocator Repository:
 - Open your terminal or command prompt.
 - Navigate to the directory where you want to clone the repository.
-- Run the following command to clone the repository: git clone https://github.com/Preferred-Potties/loocater.git
+- Run the following command to clone the repository: git clone https://github.com/Preferred-Potties/loocator.git
-- Navigate into the cloned repository: cd Loocater
+- Navigate into the cloned repository: cd loocator
 - Install the project dependencies by running the following command: flutter pub get

 5. Running the App:
 - Open a terminal or command prompt.
-- Navigate to the cloned repository: cd Loocater
+- Navigate to the cloned repository: cd loocator
 - Navigate to the Express server directory: cd express
 - Install the server dependencies: npm i
 - Set up the database: npm run setup-db